dirop1/pipymo/README.md

 pipymo wraps a bunch of shell commands and parses it to monitor:

-> you can disable or costumize some options in your config file -> /home/YOUR_USERNAME/.pipymo/config.yaml
+> you can disable or customize some options in your config file -> /home/YOUR_USERNAME/.pipymo/config.yaml

 - CPU usage
 - CPU temperature